MocMilo/jee-mfinance-demo/webapp/README.md

 ## Requirements ##

 * docker-compose 1.8.0
-* Google+ profile (to login)
+* Google profile (to login)

 ## Structure ##

 [webapp] module is a servlet-jsp web application.
 It is using [core] module features to provide financial analysis results for criteria submitted by user.
-To authenticate user application uses Google+ Auth 2.0 service.
+For user authentication application uses Google OAuth 2.0 service.

 used technologies:

 * Java EE 1.7
-* Wildfly 10 web server
+* JBoss WildFly 10.1 application server
 * JPA 1.0.2 with MySQL 6.0
-* Docker 1.8.0
+* Docker Compose 1.8

 All dependencies and plugins configurations are in pom.xml file.